primeroIMS/primero/doc/ui_ux.md

 ### Notes
 - Use functional components for all components.
 Use the effect hook if lifecycle methods are needed.
 Don't use the state hook.
 Redux should manage state.
 [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html)
 - Use async/await for working with promises
-- Take a look at `components/pages/cases` for an example of how to structure/name components.
+- Take a look at `components/pages/case-list` for an example of how to structure/name components.
 Notice how we have:
   ```
   |=> layouts
   |   |- AppLayout.jsx
+  |   |- AppLayout.unit.test.js
   |   |- AuthLayout.jsx
+  |   |- AuthLayout.unit.test.js
+  |   |- styles.css
-  |=> cases
+  |=> case-list
   |   |- action-creators.js
   |   |- actions.js
   |   |- index.js